 -

-Travelers who want a high-tempo expedition and are comfortable shifting between rustic and refined, river and road, saddle and trail.
+Travelers who want to cover real ground through a variety of high savannah landscapes and small communities, and are comfortable shifting between rustic and refined, river and road, and saddle and trail.

-You don’t need to be a professional athlete, but you should be physically prepared for long, varied days and sustained movement.
-Grit and curiosity matter as much as mileage.
+You don’t need to be a professional athlete to join us on this expedition, but you should be physically prepared for long, varied days and nights, and mentally prepared to rarely sit still.

 If this sounds like your kind of crossing, we’re happy to talk it through.